hyp3rflow/deno-snapshot/README.md

 - `--unstable`: for `fs` capability from deno std-lib

 Current deno implementation does not allow for wild-cards and globs in the permissions `allow-list`.
-Ideally, this is the set of permissions `klick` needs:
+Ideally, this is the set of permissions `snap` needs:

 - `--allow-read="./**/*.assertSnapshot"`: to read snapshots
 - `--allow-write="./**/*.assertSnapshot"`: to create/update snapshots